 At the age of 13, Myrna’s father died of influenza and the rest of the family moved to Los Angeles.
 She was educated in L.A. at the Westlake School for Girls, where she caught the acting bug.
 She started at the age of 15 when she appeared in local stage productions in order to help support her family.
 Some of the stage plays were held in the now famous Grauman’s Theater in Hollywood.
 Mrs. Rudolph Valentino happened to be in the audience one night.
 The rest, as they say, is Wikipedia.

 In 1990, Second Story Cinema board chair Steve Browning and U.S. Senator Max Baucus visited Myrna Loy in her New York apartment to ask her permission to name a new arts center after her in Helena.
 They took a dozen roses and a box of Parrot chocolates.
 Ms. Loy not only graciously agreed—she bequeathed The Myrna Loy Center her name, use of her image, and her blessing.

 On December 14, 1993, Myrna Loy passed away in New York City during surgery.
 By the time Myrna passed away at the age of 88, she had appeared in a phenomenal 129 motion pictures.
-She buried in Forestvale Cemetery here in Helena, under a simple stone block inscribed: WILLIAMS.
+She buried in Forestvale Cemetery here in Helena.